-⇒ Elucidation Procedure in the event test is failed or insufficient evidence of QS audit
+\Rightarrow Elucidation Procedure in the event test is failed or insufficient evidence of QS audit

-3.2.2 Conduct of witness audits
+3.3.2 Conduct of witness audits

-The qualification of auditors must be reviewed by the certification body at regular intervals on the basis of witness audits.
+The proper conduct of audits by the auditors must be reviewed by the certification body at regular intervals on the basis of witness audits.
 The frequency of witness audits has to be risk-based.
 An according system must be documented in the certification body.
 Every auditor has to be witnessed during the performance of a regular audit at least once per level of approval within three calendar years.
 The result of the witness audit has to be documented and forwarded to QS upon a request.
-The audits have to be witnessed by qualified persons (usually responsible employees of the certification body) who guarantee that the implementation of the audit is evaluated objectively.
+The audits have to be witnessed by qualified persons (usually responsible employees of the certification body).

-3.2.3 Annual stage-specific auditor training by QS
+3.3.3 Annual stage-specific auditor training by QS